 - Not currently be in receipt of any other MOE scholarship (except Edusave Scholarships).

 2020 application is now closed.
 2021 application will open after the official release of the GCE O-Level Examination results in January 2021.

 Selection of Scholarship Awards

 Completed IP applications will be forwarded to their respective IP Schools/JCs for nomination/recommendation.
 IP candidates nominated/recommended by their IP Schools/JCs will be invited for the scholarship selection interviews.

 Non-IP candidates will be selected for the scholarship selection interview based on their GCE O-Level Examinations results.

-The scholarship selection interviews for both IP & Non-IP candidates will be conducted in April/May.
+The scholarship selection interviews will be conducted in April/May.
 Interview details will be forwarded to candidates’ email account in April.

 Results of the scholarship selection will be announced in June.
 Please note that only successful candidates will be notified.

 The scholarship provides an allowance of $1,000 per annum.
 It also covers school fees based on Singapore Citizens’ rates less any subsidies, subject to an annual cap of $2,400.
 It is tenable for 2 years, subject to satisfactory progress at the end of JC1 and good conduct.
 Successful applicants are not required to enter into a bond to serve the Singapore Government.

 Successful applicants must offer Malay (Special Programme) or Bahasa Indonesia as third language at Secondary level and offer H2 History (Southeast Asia module)/IB History with 30-hour Advanced Conversational Malay Language or Bahasa Indonesia at Pre-University level.
 There is no restriction on the choice of the remaining subjects.